macinsight/tf-infra/README.md

 # Infrastructure Deployment Repository

-This repository allows anyone to sping up my infrastructure stack, based on Docker and Terraform, with CloudFlare DNS for each service.
+This repository allows anyone to sping up my infrastructure stack, based on Docker and Terraform, with CloudFlare DNS for each service